 Of course, in real life, people have varying perceptions.
-Your sales material may seem completely spot-on but it might not fully capture the picture you think it does.
+Your sales material may seem completely spot-on, but it might not fully capture the picture you think it does.
 This is where AR comes in.
 Increasingly, companies have been using augmented reality in eCommerce to help buyers predict the way products will fit into their lives.

 Through the use of 3D models, sellers can showcase their entire product portfolios virtually.
 If the buyer starts to hint at a different need, you can seamlessly shift to a new product line without having to make a separate sales appointment.
 In fact, there may not even be an appointment necessary, so long as your AR paints a detailed enough picture.

 For example, Cisco used Blippar’s AR creation tool to give consumers detailed product information when they pointed their mobile device’s camera at a product.
 This didn’t just help consumers learn more about their potential purchases, though.
-Once the purchase was made, it greatly aided in the installation process by running a virtual demonstration that eliminated the need to read a manual (the arguable most annoying part of any installation).
+Once the purchase was made, it greatly aided in the installation process by running a virtual demonstration that eliminated the need to read a manual (the arguably most annoying part of any installation).
 Overall, AR sped up the installation process by an average of 30%.

-AR Can Make a B2B Business the Star of an Exhibition
+AR can make a B2B business the star of an exhibition.

 It’d be an understatement to say that trade shows and exhibitions are competitive.
-It’s difficult to stand out against a whole crowd of competitors, but AR can give you that edge.
+It’s difficult to stand out against a whole crowd of competitors, but AR solutions can give you that edge.
 Sure, advertising an AR experience is a bit of a flashy gimmick to lure people into your booth, but it actually does end up giving the consumer deep insight while they’re there.
 It just works.

 B2B companies often hinge on data.
 Business owners aren’t in the game of taking risks with their cash—they want something with proven results that they know will work.
 Unfortunately, data is often hard for the average person to visualize.
-AR can be used to help this process by conveying the value of your offer in an interactive, 3D visualization.
+AR can be used to help this process by conveying the value of your offer in an interactive 3D visualization.

 Using this type of AR for B2B sales is still a new concept, but the technology does exist.
-For example, IBM’s Immersive Insights -- while still in the early stages of demoing -- helps users analyze data and generate insights using interactive, 3D models.
+For example, IBM’s Immersive Insights—while still in the early stages of demoing—helps users analyze data and generate insights using interactive 3D models.
 This type of service isn’t widely available yet, but it’s a sign of AR to come.

 Vice President of Strategy and Marketing Services